Quansight-Labs/numpy_pytorch_interop/RFC.md

 corollary of all this effort.
 If the original tensors fed into the function do have `requires_grad=True`, the tensors will track the gradients of the internal implementation and then the user could differentiate through the NumPy code.

-**TODO(Lezcano)**.
-Picking up simple NumPy programs from the internet would be good for these autograd tests.

 ### Bindings to TorchDyamo